TrinaNix4/MySpace-homework/README.md

  ```
 Rails.application.routes.draw do
   # generates all devise routes
+  # and controller actions are all setup for us
   mount_devise_token_auth_for 'User', at: 'api/auth'
   # For details on the DSL available within this file, see https://guides.rubyonrails.org/routing.html